12-Step Programs: 12 Steps to Recovery from Addiction

 Faith-Based Rehabilitation Programs

-Many faith-based organizations offer alcohol addiction programs that are often free of charge and do not require participants to subscribe to any particular religious belief.
-One of the larger organizations providing spiritual-based residential rehabilitation for individuals struggling with drug or alcohol addiction is the Salvation Army.6 These free programs provide a clean and healthy living environment, food, holistic work therapy, leisure time activities, group and individual counseling, spiritual direction, and important life-skills development.
+Many faith-based organizations offer alcohol addiction programs, some of which are low-cost or free.
+These programs typically do not require participants to subscribe to a specific religious belief.
+One of the larger organizations providing spiritual-based residential rehabilitation for individuals struggling with drug or alcohol addiction is the Salvation Army.6 These programs provide a safe and sober living environment, food, holistic work therapy, leisure time activities, group and individual counseling, spiritual direction, and important life-skills development.

 Government-Based Programs

-Medicare and Medicaid are federal and state-funded health insurance programs that offer alcohol treatment assistance to those in need.
-Eligibility requirements vary by state and some rehab facilities may not accept Medicaid or Medicare as a form of payment, but there are many that do.
+Medicare and Medicaid are federal and state-funded health insurance programs that offer alcohol and drug treatment assistance to those in need.
+Eligibility requirements vary by state, and some rehab facilities may not accept Medicaid or Medicare as a form of payment, but many do.

 State-funded alcohol addiction treatment programs are funded by tax dollars and vary by state.
 Some may only offer short-term rehab (consisting primarily of detoxification), while others may provide long-term treatment that includes residential care.
 Treatment waiting lists can be weeks or months long, and enrollment in most state-funded treatment services typically requires proof of residence and income.